kristofftan/OfficeDocs-SkypeForBusiness/Teams/audio-conferencing-on-network.md

 - Set up your Session Border Controller (SBC) for Direct Routing.
 For additional information, see [Plan Direct Routing](direct-routing-plan.md) and [Configure Direct Routing](direct-routing-configure.md).

-  If you are setting up Direct Routing only for the purposes of Audio Conferencing, then you need only complete “Step 1: Connect your SBC” for On-network Conferencing.
+  If you are setting up Direct Routing only for the purposes of Audio Conferencing, then you need only complete “Only one Step: Connect your SBC” for On-network Conferencing.

 ## Enable the routing of dial-in calls to Microsoft Audio Conferencing through Direct Routing

 To route dial-in calls made by your on-premises users to the Audio Conferencing service through Direct Routing, you need to configure appropriate routing rules for your SBCs and Private Branch Exchange(s) (PBXs).

-You need to configure the telephony equipment of your sites to route calls to any service number of the conference bridge of your organization through a Direct Routing trunk.
+You need to configure the telephony equipment of your sites to route calls to any service number of the conferencing bridge of your organization through a Direct Routing trunk.

 You can find the service numbers in Teams admin center under **Meetings -> Conferencing Bridges** or by using the Skype for Business Online PowerShell cmdlet Get-CsOnlineDialInConferencingBridge.
 For additional information, see a list of [Audio Conferencing numbers in Microsoft Teams](see-a-list-of-audio-conferencing-numbers-in-teams.md).